Text Recruiting – Everything You Need to Know

-What is text recruiting?
+What is text-based recruiting?

 Why use text messages for recruiting job candidates?